“Be the best you can be…

 As a speaker, he has addressed over 400 organizations on human resource and compensation issues, and he has been widely quoted on human resource matters in general and executive compensation issues in particular throughout the world.
 Additionally, he has been interviewed on national radio and television programs.
 He is also a noted author of well over 150 articles and 12 books.
 The most recent being: The Complete Guide to Executive Compensation (4th edition) and American History’s Impact on Employee Pay and Benefits.

 He retired after over 35 years of human resource experience with Pfizer, Inc, much of it doing executive compensation work.
 The last 11 of those years he served as corporate Vice President with worldwide responsibility for the total HR function, reporting to the chairman and CEO of the company.
 During that period he was also secretary to the executive compensation committee of the board of directors.
-After retiring from Pfizer, he became an author (10 books to date).

 Bruce served on a number of boards of directors (and their compensation committees) including chairman of the national board of directors of The Society for Human Resource Management.
 He also served on a number of advisory boards and was a member of a long list of premier HR organizations and assumed leadership positions in many of them.
 He is a recognized guru of executive compensation.